Q. What are the dates of the J-Term in 2023?

 A. Anyone (degree seeking or non-degree seeking) is eligible except for first-year students as determined by starting time at Drake, not total numbers of credits.

 Q. If a class is oversubscribed, who receives priority?

-A. Students who were denied a J-term course due to course cancellation may register for a different J-term course provided that seats are available and that the student has met the pre-requisites.
-Travel seminars may have unique registration deadlines.
+A. Students who were denied a J-Term course due to course cancellation may register for a different J-term course provided that seats are available and that the student has met the pre-requisites.

 Q. Are independent studies allowed during J-Term?

-A. In general, students may register for no more than three credits of J-term courses.
-Students who register for more than three credits will be subject to additional tuition charges.
+A. In general, students may register for no more than three credits of J-Term courses.
+Students who register for more than three credits will be subject to tuition charges.

 A. Students may wait-list for only one course at a time.
 Students who are wait-listed for multiple courses are subject to being dropped from all wait lists.
 Students are allowed to be wait-listed for one course while registered for a different course.